 Just behind the church, a narrow path forming natural steps leads up to a headland from where there is a stunning view over the castle and village and their natural backdrop of red soil and dark green hills.
 Look closely...
-Notice anything?
-Nothing?
-Precisely!
-There are no television aerials on the roofs.
-They're all underground.
-When they were dismantled, they made an original feature, piled up outside the town hall.
-FATING & DRINKING Whichever route you take from the church, whether you go along the River Lou or via the rock, it's easy to reach the village's café and terrace near the town hall.
+Can't see anything?
+Then imagine.
+Imagine a jumble of television aerials in the small square outside the Town Hall, and the pride and joy of the local residents, following their decision to remove them, now able to contemplate the rooftop tiles in the dazzling sunlight...

+EATING & DRINKING

 At the castle, you can try authentic medieval cuisine from the grill, served in beautifully-made medieval-style plates.
-Or you can stop at the village crêperie or at the outdoor restaurant in the municipal vineyard at the foot of the church.
-These grapes are picked by the inhabitants.
-We tend to the vines in memory of our great grandparents and grandparents, for whom the vines became their main source of income when the mines stopped operating in the early 20th century.
+Whichever route you take from the church, whether you go along the River Lou or via the rock, it's easy to reach the village café and terrace, near the town hall and the municipal vineyard.
+Here, the grapes are harvested by the inhabitants.
+We tend to the vines in memory of our great grandparents and grandparents, for whom the vines became their main source of income.

+When the mines stopped operating in the early 20th century.
 In fact, the winegrowers' cooperative stands where the tramway station was, right where your car is parked...

+Notre-Dame Chapel

-/ Notre-Dame des Champs Chapel On this path, which leads to Termes, the Notre-Dame chapel makes a pleasant place to rest in the shade of a cypress.
+On this path, which leads to Termes, the Notre-Dame chapel makes a pleasant place to rest in the shade of a cypress.

-A nice little ramble
+, A nice little ramble

-The "Petite Vadrouille" path crosses ochre soils and qarrigue, passing ancient mills along the way, and leads up to some beautiful viewpoints over the Corbières region... (guidebook on sale at the castle and at the Multiservice Point (POM)).
+The "Petite Vadrouille" path crosses ochre soils and garrigue, passing ancient mills along the way, and leads up to some beautiful viewpoints over the Corbières region... (guidebook on sale at the castle and at the Multiservice Point (POM)).

 PRACTICAL INFORMATION